Contents

 Listen to our Hormones: The Inside Story podcast episode about menopause

-Surgical removal of the ovaries, for example due to cancer treatment, will cause a more sudden onset of menopause, and other treatments for cancer that can cause damage to the ovaries (e.g. radiotherapy or chemotherapy) may also result in an earlier menopause.
-Causes that lead to menopause before the age of 40 years are discussed in a separate articles on ‘premature ovarian insufficiency’ (POI).
+Surgical removal of the ovaries, for example due to cancer treatment, will cause a more sudden onset of menopause, and other treatments for cancer that can cause damage to the ovaries (e.g., radiotherapy or chemotherapy) may also result in an earlier menopause.
+Causes that lead to menopause before the age of 40 years are discussed in a separate article on ‘premature ovarian insufficiency’ (POI).

 What are the signs and symptoms of menopause?